 Its #MyDownloadDay today.
 How many times have you let unused internet data expire in your expensive broadband data plan?
 I am on an expensive high-speed broadband plan and in the last few months, I realized I was wasting so much money just by letting my unused bandwidth go waste and expire.

 While broadband data continues to get cheaper, and expiring data is less of a concern now, yet you may be on a super cheap limited data plan where data might be limited, and this will work for you.

 But we all waste precious data every month, pay extra money for it, and still help internet service providers or ISP’s make money from our unused data!
-While many ISP’s now roll-over expiring data to the next month, many don’t or you maybe on a fixed month package which will expire.
+While many ISP’s now roll over expiring data to the next month, many don’t, or you may be on a fixed monthly package that will expire.